Samsung Galaxy S5: Battery

 The S5 contains a 2800 mAh lithium ion battery, which is user-replaceable despite IP67 water resistance.
-It is Qi compatible (requires an optional Wireless Charging Cover) and also contains an "Ultra Power Saving" mode to extend further battery life; when enabled, all non-essential processes are disabled, and the screen switches to grey scale rendering.
+It is Qi compatible (requires an optional Wireless Charging Cover) and also contains an "Ultra Power Saving" mode to further extend battery life; when enabled, all non-essential processes are disabled, and the screen switches to grey scale rendering.
 Samsung claims that with Ultra Power Saving on, an S5 with 10% charge remaining can last for an additional 24 hours in standby mode.
 Another improvement in power efficiency comes from the use of Qualcomm's envelope tracker, which reduces the power used in connectivity.

 Software

 This is the "grid view" of the redesigned settings menu.
 The icons were made minimalistic.

 The S5 shipped with Android 4.4.2 KitKat but has received updates, the most recent being 6.0.1 Marshmallow.
 It has Samsung's TouchWiz software, which for the S5 has a flatter, more geometric look than that found on the S4.
 Certain aspects of the changes were influenced by a recent patent licensing deal with Google, which requires that Samsung's TouchWiz interface follow the design of "stock" Android more closely.
 The S5 adds the Galaxy Note 3's "My Magazine" feature to the leftmost page on the home screen, the Settings menu was updated with a new grid-based layout with options for a "list" view and the "tabbed" view similar to that of the S4.

-A "Kids' Mode" was added, and the S Health app was given expanded functionality, integrating with the new heart rate sensor on the device, along with the new Gear 2 smartwatch and Gear Fit activity tracker.
+A "Kids' Mode" was added, and the S Health app was given expanded functionality, integrating with the new heart rate sensor on the device, alongside the new Gear 2 smartwatch and Gear Fit activity tracker.
 The "Download Booster" tool allows internet usage to be split across LTE and Wi-Fi to improve download speed.
 It is not available on the 3G model.
 Due to carrier policies, Download Booster was not available on Galaxy S5 models released in the United States running KitKat 4.4.2, excluding T-Mobile US and U.S. Cellular.
 The precluded telephone application is equipped with additional options for noise cancellation, call holding, volume boosting and the ability to personalize the call sound.
 A disk space analyzer tool is included.

 The Galaxy S5 inherits the interaction functionality of the Galaxy S4, such as finger Air View, air gesture and motion gesture controls, and Samsung SmartScreen.

 For Air View, a self-capacitive touch screen layer is used to detect the floating finger.
 The "Quick Glance" feature from the Galaxy S4 was succeeded by "Air wake-up", where hovering above the front proximity sensor next to the "Samsung" wordmark wakes the phone up from stand-by mode rather than just showing the clock and status.